Tener/haskore-guide/doc/c_major.markdown

 Basic note combinators
 ----------------------

-A naive approach is just some how make `[c, e, g]` sort of a melody, since that's what C major is.
+A naive approach is just some how making `[C, E, G]` sort of a melody, since that's what C major is.
 Duck typing would rock here :)

 Questions: